Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/requirements/use-case-descriptions.md

 <i>As a user, I want my study app to help me organize and keep track of my tasks by allowing me to update and sort them.</i>

 1. The user logs into their profile.
-They want to add the tag 'Capstone' to some tasks.
-2. From the task page, the user selects a task to open the 'Edit Task' form.
-3. The user selects the 'Add Tags' button on the bottom of the form and adds the tag 'Capstone'.
-4. The user selects the 'Save' button to update their task.
-5. The user repeats steps 2-4 with other tasks.
+They want to view their Canvas courses and user-made tasks separately.
-6. From the task page, the user selects the filter button next to the 'Create Task' button and sorts tasks by the 'Capstone' tag.
+2. From the task page, the user selects the filter button next to the 'Create Task' button and sorts tasks by the 'Canvas Assignments' tag.
+The user can now see all their Canvas assignments.
+3. The user un-checks the 'Canvas Assignment' tag and checks the 'My Tasks' tag.
+They can now only see the tasks they've made.

 ### Use Case 7 - Improve Pet Mood